4 ways to prevent mould growth in your wardrobe

 Damp Clothing

 This is one of the biggest mistakes that people make.
-Often when you wash clothes, you're in a rush to put them away so you don't have loose threads floating around the house.
-The problem is most of your outfits are still damp and unfortunately, this leads to a build up of moisture in an area that won't see any ventilation or daylight.
+Often when you wash clothes, you're in a rush to put them away so they're not floating around the house.

 Three wardrobe accessories to help keep mould at bay

-Ridding your wardrobe of mould is a mammoth task that you probably don't want to experience again any time soon.
-Luckily there are wardrobe accessories and gadgets you can try to keep your wardrobe free from mould and mildew.
+Ridding your wardrobe of mould can be a big task that you probably won't want to experience again.
+Luckily there are wardrobe accessories and gadgets that can help keep your wardrobe free from mould and mildew.